 You buy a house and find out that you don’t actually own the house.
 Sounds a situation that would never happen, right?
+Wrong.

 It is estimated that over 100,000 UK homebuyers are trapped in leasehold properties when they thought they were Freeholds.
-To make matters worse, many of these leases have clauses containing onerous ground rent clauses which allowed spiralling ground rents.
+To make matters worse, many of these leases have clauses containing onerous ground rent clauses which allowed spiraling ground rents.
 To make the problem even worse, there are many more people in leasehold flats with these doubling ground rent clauses.
 In short, this will make the houses either almost massively reduced in value, or almost impossible to sell.

 Doubling Ground Rent

 Although there may be no available remedy against the home-builder or developer, you may be able to claim compensation from your conveyancing solicitors if they did not advise you as to the existences of these doubling ground rent clauses.
 After all, you put your trust in these professionals to do the right thing and to advise you properly.
 Therefore, if these experts have not provided you with the right advice, you should be able to seek some redress.

 We have been looking this for nearly 2 years now and have identified thousands of leases which contains a ground rent clause which doubles every 5 or 10 years (there are cases where ground rent is doubling every 25 years), and – most importantly – where the Solicitors who were instructed to represent the buyers failed to properly identify or point out these clauses and the terrible consequences they could have on the property.

 We are now representing over 1,000 individuals affected by this leasehold scandal and the doubling ground rent clauses and are talking to hundreds more who may have a potential claim against the Solicitors they were using at the time.

 The Doubling Ground Rent, Leasehold Scandal, and Ground Rent Scandal